-- All requirements in the ecolabelling criteria that are relevant to the pulp/paper manufacturer are fulfilled and that they are verifiable during the validity period of the licence or as long as the pulp/paper constitutes a part of the Nordic Swan Ecolabelled product. - The Nordic Swan Ecolabelled paper can be traced throughout the entire production process from raw material to finished product. - Unforeseen non-conformities or planned changes in production, which may affect the product's ability to fulfil the ecolabelling requirements, are reported to Nordic Ecolabelling without delay. - A person within the organization is assigned the responsibility and authority to guarantee that the requirements of the ecolabelling criteria are fulfilled. - A contact person, responsible for reporting to Nordic Ecolabelling, is appointed.
+- All requirements in the ecolabelling criteria that are relevant to the pulp/paper manufacturer are fulfilled and that they are verifiable during the validity period of the licence or as long as the pulp/paper constitutes a part of the Nordic Swan Ecolabelled product.
+Refer to the Annual follow-up (O16). - The Nordic Swan Ecolabelled paper can be traced throughout the entire production process from raw material to finished product. - Unforeseen non-conformities or planned changes in production, which may affect the product's ability to fulfil the ecolabelling requirements, are reported to Nordic Ecolabelling without delay. - A person within the organization is assigned the responsibility and authority to guarantee that the requirements of the ecolabelling criteria are fulfilled. - A contact person, responsible for reporting to Nordic Ecolabelling, is appointed.

 The paper manufacturer shall have written permission from Nordic Ecolabelling before carrying out any changes that may be of relevance for the fulfilment of the ecolabelling requirements.
-Examples of such changes are a change of recipe (pulp mixture), exchanging raw materials such as pulps and chemicals, and new production methods.
+Examples of such changes are a change of recipe (pulp mixture), exchanging raw materials such as pulps and chemicals, and new production methods (trials are excluded).